-- Depending upon your use of the stove, visually inspect the chimney connector and chimney for creosote. (see page 30) - Check door seals using the "dollar bill test."
+- Depending upon your use of the stove, visually inspect the chimney connector and chimney for creosote using a mirror through the firebox. - Check door seals using the "dollar bill test."
 When the stove is cool, shut the door on a dollar bill.
 If the bill pulls out without any resistance, then your stove's door is not sealing properly.
-To tighten the seal, adjust the door latch mechanism or change the door gasket.
-(Refer to page 31.) - Inspect the face of the catalytic combustor for fly ash and soot.
+To tighten the seal, adjust the door latch mechanism or change the door gasket. - Inspect the face of the catalytic combustor for fly ash and soot.
 Use a soft-bristled brush to remove if present.
 It is recommended to visually inspect the catalytic combustor at least 3 times during the heating season, or every 2-3 months.